Zharkyn Kalysh

 Hypothesis 2Confirmed

-If we tell the user what's happening during scoring — they won't close the tab
+If I tell the user what's happening during scoring — they won't close the tab

 Result